PowerShell Empire, Red Teaming

 Golden Ticket attack is a famous technique of impersonating users on an AD domain by abusing Kerberos authentication.

 Forging Kerberos tickets depends on the password hash available to the attacker.
-Golden Tickets requires the KRBTGT password hash.
-Golden Tickets are forged Ticket-Granting Tickets (TGTs), also called authentication tickets, Attacker escapes authentication and initializes communication with KCD.
-Since a Golden Ticket is a forged TGT, it is sent to the Domain Controller as part of the TGS-REQ to get a service ticket.
-The TGT is used mainly to inform KDC’s domain controller that another domain controller has authenticated the users.
-The reality is that the TGT has the hash KRBTGT password encrypted and any KDC service inside the domain may decrypt to proves it is valid.
+Golden Tickets require the KRBTGT password hash.
+Golden Tickets are forged Ticket-Granting Tickets (TGTs), also called authentication tickets.
+The attacker escapes authentication and initializes communication with KDC.
+Since a Golden Ticket is a forged TGT, the attacker sends it to the Domain Controller as part of the TGS-REQ to get a service ticket.

 If an intruder has access to an Active Directory forest/domain administrator/local administrator account, he/she can exploit Kerberos tickets for identity theft.
-A golden ticket attack is something that he/ he creates a ticket created by Kerberos that is valid for 10 years.
-However, if any other user has changed its password, the attacker may use the KRBTGT account to stay on the network.
-The attacker may also create accessible user/computer/service tickets from Kerberos for a non-existent Active Directory account.
-As we know, there is some basic requirement to create a forge TGT i.e., extract the “domain Name, SID, krbtgt Hash”, Once an attacker has admin access to a Domain Controller, the KRBTGT account password hashes can be extracted using Mimikatz.
+A golden ticket attack allows them to create a Kerberos ticket that is valid for 10 years.
+However, if any other user changes their password, the attacker may use the KRBTGT account to stay on the network.

 Once we have compromised the victim machine who is a member of AD, then we can use the following module directly without an admin privilege session.